solana-foundation/solana-improvement-documents/proposals/0017-priced-compute-units.md

 ## Solution
 Introduce a new price and economic model for compute units.
-It's important to note that the new model must not make it more expensive to vote i.e affect vote transactions or atleast make sure the fees collected from CU are worth the extra voting fees and things like Token 22 which require a lot more CU by default give the proof sizes.
+It's important to note that the new model must not make it more expensive to vote i.e affect vote transactions.

-A few ways this could be implemented:
-- Flat fee per compute unit of 5 x 10<sup>-7</sup> SOL per CU
+A good way to normalize and do this would be charge a fee per compute unit of 5 x 10<sup>-6</sup>/vote CU price SOL per CU<br/>
-- Slab based system that becomes more expensive with every level, for example:
-  - First 400k CU 5 x 10<sup>-7</sup> SOL per CU, next 400k could be 2x and so on.
-- Keep CU fee exemptions for specific programs like vote program and token 22.
-- Charge penalty on unused compute units similar to write lock fees that could be rebated if used
+Example: Txn A requires 10000 CU -> Cost of txn is 10000 x (5 x 10<sup>-6</sup>)/2500 SOL (2500 is the vote CU)

+Suggestion:
+- Change the burn mechanism to burn 50% base fee and remaining 50% goes to validator and give 100% of the priority fee to the validator.